SAP/open-resource-discovery/docs/spec-v1/index.md

 Namespaces are hierarchical.
 The responsibility and ownership can either be delegated or centralized.
 How exactly this is ensured and governed is up to the namespace owners, but one possible solution is to maintain a namespace registry.

-At SAP, this is ensured via the SAP application-namespace-registry.
+At SAP, this is ensured via the SAP namespace-registry.

 A namespace may consist of multiple fragments, delimited by dots (`.`).

 For the formatting of the individual fragments of the namespaces, the following rules apply:

 - MUST only consist of lower case ASCII letters (`a-z`) and digits (`0-9`).